jimmythai/bucketList/README.md

 25. [ ] Swim the Amazon river.
 26. [ ] Walk the Great Wall of China.
 27. [ ] See Pirámides de Egipto.
+28. [ ] See Cathedral of Justo and Meet Justo Gallego Martínez.